 To me, everything you say and everything you do is PR.

-Need more specifics?
-Below is an overview of the types of programs and initiatives public relations professionals direct:
+Below is an overview of the types of programs and initiative public relations professionals manage:

 :: Accelerating messages to employees, customers, investors, or the general public.

 :: Attracting target audiences, such as customers, investors, media or elected officials.

 :: Consulting on government affairs for private organizations and public agencies.

 :: Coordinating collateral for trade shows, events or sales marketing.